Electroconvulsive therapy

 Frequently Asked Questions

-What preparatory examinations are needed before undergoing ECT?
+What preparations and examinations are needed before undergoing ECT?

-Patients should undergo a comprehensive physical examination, including ECG and blood tests, to assess cardiopulmonary function and metabolic status before the first treatment.
-Doctors will determine if anesthesia consultation is necessary based on age and health status, and patients should fast for at least 6 to 8 hours prior to treatment to reduce anesthesia risks.
+Patients should undergo a comprehensive physical examination, electrocardiogram, and blood tests before the first treatment to assess cardiopulmonary function and metabolic status.
+Doctors will determine if anesthesia consultation is necessary based on age and health, and patients should fast for at least 6-8 hours before treatment to reduce anesthesia risks.

-How long do the memory issues after treatment typically last?
+How long do the memory problems after treatment usually last?

-Short-term memory confusion usually improves within hours to days after treatment, but some patients may experience short-term memory gaps before and after treatment.
-This phenomenon often recovers gradually within weeks after the course ends.
-Long-term memory is generally unaffected; if cognitive impairment persists, medical team should be notified immediately.
+Short-term memory confusion typically improves within hours to days after treatment, but some patients may experience short-term memory gaps around the time of treatment.
+This phenomenon usually recovers gradually over several weeks after the course ends.
+Long-term memory is generally unaffected; if persistent cognitive impairment occurs, medical team should be informed immediately.

 How is the frequency and total number of ECT sessions arranged?

-The typical course involves 2 to 3 treatments per week, with a total of 6 to 12 sessions, depending on symptom severity and response.
+The typical course involves 2-3 treatments per week, with a total of 6-12 sessions, depending on symptom severity and response.
 Doctors will dynamically adjust the frequency based on patient improvement, with intensive treatment during the acute phase and maintenance therapy afterward.

 Can patients work or perform daily activities normally during treatment?

-Patients should be observed for 1 to 2 hours after each session, and driving or operating machinery should be avoided on the treatment day.
-Some patients may feel fatigued; rest is recommended initially, but mild activities are usually unaffected.
+Patients should be observed for 1-2 hours after each session, and driving or operating machinery should be avoided on the day of treatment.
+Some patients may feel fatigued; initial rest is recommended, but mild activities are usually unaffected.
 The doctor will advise on work adjustments based on individual recovery.

-Doctors often recommend combining ECT with antidepressants or mood stabilizers and conducting regular follow-up assessments.
-If signs of relapse appear, additional treatment or dosage adjustments may be necessary.
+Doctors often recommend combining ECT with antidepressants or mood stabilizers and regular follow-up assessments.
+If signs of relapse appear, additional treatment or medication adjustments may be necessary.
 Patients should maintain a regular lifestyle and stay in close contact with their healthcare team to monitor changes in their condition.